translaster/Zabbix-6-IT-Infrastructure-Monitoring-Cookbook/chapter-01.md

-1. ​	Then, we are ready to configure our Zabbix frontend.
+1. ​	Then, we are ready to conРисунок our Zabbix frontend.
 Navigate to your virtual IP address (in the example IP case, http://192.168.0.5/zabbix) and you will see the following page:

 ![img](file:///tmp/lu258424lw1ev.tmp/lu258424lw1fm_tmp_39dc74b2e1913e44.jpg)